 Scripture tells us, Mary was present during Jesus’ ministry walk and his Golgotha journey.

-When Jesus was in such excruciating pain, Mary was there; as was our Blessed Mother Mary.
+When Jesus was in such excruciating pain, Mary was there as was his mother, Mary.

-Many of the men who pledged to follow and support Jesus had fled or fallen away.
+Many of the men who pledged to follow and support Jesus had fled or fallen away in fear.

 On the morning of the Resurrection, we find Mary Magdalene at the tomb of Jesus.
 She is weeping, looking for Jesus, and the angels ask her, “Who are you looking for?”